Crash of a Consolidated B-24D-CO Liberator in Darwin

 Probable cause:

-Crew lost his orientation due to the failure of both radio compass while flying by night in poor weather conditions (rain falls).
+Controlled flight into terrain after the crew lost his orientation due to the failure of both radio compass while flying at night and in poor weather conditions (rain falls).
 Due to low visibility, the crew was unable to establish his real position and to locate the Darwin's Airfield.

 Crash of a Lockheed L-414 Hudson IVA off Kupang: 4 killed